mrhead/notes/README.md

 Notes
 =====

 Notes is simple, single user, notes taking app written in Rails 4.

 I use it for taking technical notes (snippets of code, unix commands for specific tasks, simple how tos...).
-There is also quick search so I can easily find whatever I need.
+It has awesome and super fast instant search so I can find any note in just a second.
+I use it on daily basis in my work.

 Deploying to Heroku
 -------------------